mkosir/frontend-monorepo-boilerplate/README_CONVENTIONS.md

 ```

 - All test descriptions should follow naming convention as `it('should ... when ...')`.
-- Snapshot tests are not allowed (except small exceptions in design system library).
+- Snapshot tests are not allowed (except if truly needed in design system library).

 ## Conventions enforced by automated tooling